Corporate Governance

 5. Information Disclosure Committee

-The Information Disclosure Committee consists of seven members: a deputy chairman Hiroshi Naruse who chairs the committee, a director Takashi Kiribuchi, a member of Audit and Supervisory Committee Akihiro Kiyooka, and executive officers who concurrently serve as directors in charge of the relevant departments, Tomomi Uchida, Masaru Kuroda, Masatoshi Nabeoka and Kazuki Morishita.
+The Information Disclosure Committee consists of six members: a deputy chairman Hiroshi Naruse who chairs the committee, a director Takashi Kiribuchi, a member of Audit and Supervisory Committee Akihiro Kiyooka, and executive officers who concurrently serve as directors in charge of the relevant departments, Masatoshi Nabeoka, Kazuki Morishita and Osamu Morimoto.

 To ensure accurate, timely and appropriate information disclosure, the Committee deliberates on matters such as statutory disclosure materials based on the Companies Act and Financial Instruments and Exchange Act, timely disclosure materials based on the Securities Listing Regulations, and matters related to the development of information disclosure systems.